 The Company is party to a \$186.0 million master repurchase and securities contract with U.S. Bank National Association ("U.S. Bank") (the "U.S. Bank Facility").
 Pursuant to the U.S. Bank Facility, the Company is permitted to sell, and later repurchase, eligible commercial mortgage loans collateralized by retail, office, mixed-use, multifamily, industrial, hospitality, student housing, manufactured housing or self storage properties.
 U.S. Bank may approve the mortgage loans that are subject to the U.S. Bank Facility in its sole discretion.
 The initial maturity date of the U.S. Bank Facility is July 31, 2020, subject to two 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if both were exercised, would extend the maturity date of the U.S. Bank Facility to July 31, 2022.
 Advances under the U.S. Bank Facility generally accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.25%, unless otherwise agreed between U.S. Bank and the Company, depending upon the mortgage loan sold to U.S. Bank in the applicable transaction.
 The Company incurs a non-utilization fee of 25 basis points per annum on the average daily available balance of the U.S. Bank Facility to the extent less than 50% of the U.S. Bank Facility is utilized.
-For the three months ended March 31, 2020 and 2019, the Company incurred a non-utilization fee of \$90 thousand and \$10 thousand, respectively.
+For the three and six months ended June 30, 2020, the Company incurred a non-utilization fee of \$57 thousand and \$67 thousand, respectively.
 The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.
+See Note 16 included in these consolidated financial statements for a subsequent event related to the U.S. Bank Facility.